-An introduction to important juvenile books and their use in meeting the needs of young readers.
+This course will introduce the importance of juvenile books and their use in meeting the needs of young readers.
 Course includes principles of selection and important sources of information about preschool through adolescent literature.

 The class looks at contemporary methods of teaching mathematics, science, and health for all students.
-The primary focus will be the use of cooperative learning and a hands-on approach to teaching.
-Classroom observation of 10 hours is required.
+The primary focus will be the use of cooperative and project-based learning instruction.
+Five hours of classroom observations required.